‘Don’t Look in the Basement!’ — It’s Sad and Lonely Down There

 Ho, Ho, Huh? — The Bewildering Beauty of ‘Blood Beat’

 [An abridged version of the following piece appeared in 88 Films’ Limited Edition Blu-ray release of Christmas Evil (1980), issued December 2019.]
 I ’m willing to bet that you’ve never seen a stranger Christmas film than Blood Beat.
-In fact, you’ve probably never seen a more peculiar film—of any kind—full stop.
-A mystifying mood piece…
+In fact, you’ve probably never seen a more peculiar film full stop.
+A mystifying mood piece of…

 On the Right Track: Going Loco for Steam Trains in the Movies